-Can You Concealed Carry In A Bar In Wisconsin?
+Can You Carry a Concealed Weapon In A Bar In Wisconsin?

-While there are few instances in which it may be legal to conceal carry a firearm in a bar in Wisconsin, bear in mind the law is strict and one sip could land you with up to 9 months in jail and/or a $10,000 fine.
+While there are a few instances in which it may be legal to carry a concealed firearm in a bar in Wisconsin, bear in mind the law is strict and one sip could land you with up to 9 months in jail and/or a $10,000 fine.

-Most bars in Wisconsin have a class B liquor license meaning, as a patron, you can only conceal carry with a permit under one condition: You maintain absolute sobriety.
+Most bars in Wisconsin have a class B liquor license, and under this license patrons can only carry a concealed weapon if they have a concealed carry license and if they maintain absolute sobriety.
 No sips equates to no problems.

-If you consume any alcohol while you are in possession of a concealed carry firearm, you can be charged with a class A misdemeanor much more expensive than your bar tab.
+If you consume any alcohol while you are in possession of a concealed firearm, you can be charged with a class A misdemeanor, which will be much more expensive than your bar tab.

 Beware: Under Wis.
-Stat. § 943.13(1m)(b), if the bar displays any kind of signage prohibiting weapons, you are NOT allowed to conceal carry.
+Stat. § 943.13(1m)(b), if the bar displays any kind of signage prohibiting weapons, you are NOT allowed to have your firearm with you.

-Are There Any Exceptions To Concealed Carry Law In Wisconsin Bars?
+Are There Any Exceptions To The Concealed Carry Law In Wisconsin Bars?

-- If in the line of duty, the following people may be allowed to conceal carry in a bar in Wisconsin:
+- If in the line of duty, the following people may be allowed to carry a concealed weapon in a bar in Wisconsin: